commit-live-students/fsdse-python-assignment-71/README.md

-# Write a Python program to get the unique elements of an array.
+# Write a Python program to get the unique elements of an array using Numpy.

 Sample Output: